Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/canvas_item_shader.md

 Certain Nodes (for example, `Sprites`) display a texture by default.
 However, when a custom fragment function is attached to these nodes, the texture lookup needs to be done manually.
-Godot does not provide the texture color in the `COLOR` built-in variable; to read the texture color for such nodes, use:
+Pandemonium does not provide the texture color in the `COLOR` built-in variable; to read the texture color for such nodes, use:

 ```
   COLOR = texture(TEXTURE, UV);
 ```

 This differs from the behavior of the built-in normal map.
-If a normal map is attached, Godot uses it by default and assigns its value to the built-in `NORMAL` variable.
+If a normal map is attached, Pandemonium uses it by default and assigns its value to the built-in `NORMAL` variable.
 If you are using a normal map meant for use in 3D, it will appear inverted.
 In order to use it in your shader, you must assign it to the `NORMALMAP` property.
-Godot will handle converting it for use in 2D and overwriting `NORMAL`.
+Pandemonium will handle converting it for use in 2D and overwriting `NORMAL`.

 ```
   NORMALMAP = texture(NORMAL_TEXTURE, UV).rgb;